 - Burst Control in Cortical Circuits Filip Vercruysse

 - Learning Interneuron Diversity Joram Keijser

-- Presynaptic Inhibition Laura Bella Naumann
+- Presynaptic Inhibition as a rapid compensatory process Laura Bella Naumann

 - Functional Role of Different Types of Interneurons in Cortical Microcircuits Loreen Hertäg